Digital Scholarship & Preservation Services

 Oya Y. Rieger

-Associate University Librarian for Digital Scholarship & Preservation Services
+Associate University Librarian for Scholarly Resources and Preservation Services

 Cornell University Library